canriquez/JS_ToDo_App/README.md

 - Each 'project' object has properties and an array of To-Do Item Object.
 - Each Item Object contains basic properties like title, description, dueDate, priority and status.
 - All data objects are created using Factory Functions organized in specific files (todobook.js, todoproject.js, todoitem.js) inside the ./src folder.
-- Main Application functions are: stoprage (in charge of all storage actions), displaycontroller(in charge of rendering, and listeners generation).
-These functions are created using the module pattern, hosted in specific files (displaycontroller.js, storage.js)
+- Main Application functions are: storage (in charge of all storage actions), displaycontroller(in charge of rendering, and listeners generation).
+These modules and all required methods are created using the module pattern, hosted in specific files (displaycontroller.js, storage.js)

 ## Built With